jeffreycwitt/hn202/docs/plenary.md

 {:.rquestion}
 If you've never been to Medieval Times before, what came up in today's plenary that you want to keep an eye out for when we go to Medieval Times.
 Explain why?

+# Plenary 8 (Fri, March 28)
+## Rise of the Medieval Universities - Dr. Jeffrey C. Witt

+{:.rquestion}
+What's a connection between what we discussed in class during "Scholasticism Week" and the plenary talk?
+Why does this connection seem important or significant?

+{:.rquestion}
+Based on today's plenary, what would be a good multiple choice quiz or exam question?
+Tell us why this would be a good question that captures a significant point raised in today's lecture.
 <!--

 # Plenary 5 (Fri, Feb 23)